← All projects

 1. 01

-Custom 64K BPE tokenizer trained jointly on English, Hindi, and Kannada — covers both Indic scripts without excessive fragmentation.
+Custom 64K BPE tokenizer trained jointly on English, Hindi, and Kannada, covering both Indic scripts without excessive fragmentation.

 2. 02